2 Benfica players injured when bus hit with rocks - WHIZ News

 Images of the bus released by Portuguese sports daily A Bola show damage in several locations.
 One rock penetrated the glass and was shown in an aisle with shards of glass strewn about.

+Portuguese soccer federation president Fernando Gomes described the attack as “a cowardly and barbaric act” which “has stained soccer’s image.”

+Also, threatening graffiti was sprayed on the exterior of the homes of coach Bruno Lage and midfielders Pizzi and Rafa during the night, local media reported.

-The draw meant that Benfica missed a chance to take the outright lead of the Portuguese league in the team’s first match since the competition was halted nearly three months ago because of the coronavirus pandemic.
+The draw against 13th-place Tondela meant that Benfica missed a chance to take the outright lead of the Portuguese league in the team’s first match since the competition was halted nearly three months ago because of the coronavirus pandemic.

 For the match, thousands of scarves with the club’s red and white colors were placed on the seats at the Stadium of Light to represent Benfica fans as the club returned to action a day after rival Porto lost at Famalicão 2-1 in its first game back.